openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

 		   LEN
 		   HUMAN
 		   TYPE
-		   RWX - the access ablity.
+		   RWX - the access ability.
-		   WIDTH - the accessable width.
+		   WIDTH - the accessible width.

         ie: Some regions of memory are not 'word' accessible.